struct/isoalloc/PERFORMANCE.md

 All data fetches from a zone bitmap are 64 bits at a time which takes advantage of fast CPU pipelining.
 Fetching bits at a different bit width will result in slower performance by an order of magnitude in allocation intensive tests.
 All user chunks are 8 byte aligned no matter how big each chunk is.
 Accessing this memory with proper alignment will minimize CPU cache flushes.

 All bitmaps pages allocated with `mmap` are passed to the `madvise` syscall with the advice arguments `MADV_WILLNEED` and `MADV_SEQUENTIAL`.
 All user pages allocated with `mmap` are passed to the `madvise` syscall with the advice arguments `MADV_WILLNEED` and `MADV_RANDOM`.
 By default both of these mappings are created with `MAP_POPULATE` which instructs the kernel to pre-populate the page tables which reduces page faults and results in better performance.
 You can disable this with the `PRE_POPULATE_PAGES` Makefile flag.
 Note that at zone creation time user pages will have canaries written at random aligned offsets.
 This will cause page faults when the pages are first written to whether those pages are ever used at runtime or not.
 If we risk wasting memory we mine as well have the kernel pre-populate the page tables for us and increase the performance.
+The performance of short lived programs will benefit from `PRE_POPULATE_PAGES` being disabled.

 Default zones for common sizes are created in the library constructor.
 This helps speed up allocations for long running programs.
 New zones are created on demand when needed but this will incur a small performance penalty in the allocation path.